 Retinal detachment can occur when your vitreous shrinks and tugs on the retina, pulling away from it.
 This is called a posterior vitreous detachment, and it can cause the retina to tear.

-Fluid from inside your eye can then seep into the tear and separate your retina from the tissues, which is called retinal detachment.
+Fluid from inside your eye can seep into the tear and separate your retina from the tissues, causing retinal detachment.

 Unfortunately, this can lead to permanent vision loss.

-There are certain factors that can increase your risk of seeing spots.
+Certain factors can increase your risk of seeing spots.
 They include the following:3

 If you are at risk of seeing spots and start seeing them or experiencing other symptoms related to poor vision, you should consult a doctor for treatment.